 The analysis will look at 3 terms for each brand:

-- a commonly misspelled or spaced variation (such as “express vpn”) or shortened (such as “hma” or “pia”)
+- a commonly misspelled or spaced variation (such as “nord vpn”) or shortened (such as “hma” or “pia”)

-- a higher-intent keyword, usually the brand name plus “review” (such as “expressvpn review”)
+- a higher-intent keyword, usually the brand name plus “review” (such as “nordvpn review”)

 We’ll look at the global search volume as well as the US search volume for each term.

 The reason we’re checking each brand’s search terms is that they estimate how many searches are being performed each month for a particular keyword or phrase.
 We can estimate that each search represents a person searching for that term.